The group shall be called ‘Humanists of Murcia’ (herein referred to as ‘the Group’).

 7.1.2 Decide whether or not to have a membership fee;

 7.2 There shall be an annual membership fee and a concessionary rate, both of which shall be agreed at the AGM, based on a proposal made by the Treasurer.
-Any BHA members wishing to join the Group shall be made an introductory offer, equal to the concessionary rate, for their first year’s membership.
+Any Humanists UK members wishing to join the Group shall be made an introductory offer, equal to the concessionary rate, for their first year’s membership.

 7.3 The Group may hold events explicitly for the purpose of raising funds, either for the Group or an appropriate charitable cause.